TonyJem/AwesomeNBA/README.md

 <img src="ScreenShots/02_TeamsScreen.png" width="33%">

 List the data with Teams from current season.
 There few teams with missing City or Conference properties, but it does not destrub to sort and view all teams.
-API call logic conciders pagination, so all available teams from all existing pages will be retrivied and shown.
+API call logic considers pagination, so all available teams from all existing pages will be retrivied and shown.
 Here is considered that it is agreement with Back End, that amount of pages will not be huge, so it is allowed to fetch all data per time.

 <br>
 <br>